 - The Highline Schools Foundation will not pay scholarship money to schools outside the United States.

 - Students may defer their scholarship for one year if they find that they are over-funded or if they have to delay the start of college.
-However, if scholarship funds are not used by the fall one year after high school graduation, the scholarship will be re-awarded to another student.
+Scholarship awards must be used within two years of receipt of award.
+If scholarship funds have not been used, it will no longer be available and may be re-awarded to another student.

 - 13th Year Scholarship – This scholarship supports students who might otherwise be unable to continue their education beyond high school.
 Four (4) $5,000 scholarships will be awarded.